Everglades - Anhinga Trail

 Another successful Birding Ecotours’ South Florida Specialties Tour has wrapped up!
 Though a few species eluded the group early on, our persistence and perseverance paid off in the end with incredible looks at all of the South Florida target species.
 In addition to the birds, we spent some time with American Alligator, American Crocodile, and Wil got down and dirty with the Tarpon on Marathon Key.
 Florida treated us very kindly with sunny skies, great food, and 164 total bird species – including 15 warbler species and many other migrants.
 In all, we traveled over 1800 miles from downtown Miami to the central pine forest, along the west coast to the Everglades, through the Keys, and out to the remote Dry Tortugas.

-Click the here to download the Florida Peninsula and The Florida Keys – April/May 2018 Trip Report.
+Click here to download the Florida Peninsula and The Florida Keys – April/May 2018 Trip Report.